janbiedermann/audiocodes_voip_phone/README.md

 ![Screenshot of KDE Settings](https://github.com/janbiedermann/audiocodes_voip_phone/blob/main/KDE_Settings.png?raw=true)

 Then try in Kontact clicking on a phone number and it should dial.
 Takes a moment though, the phone is kinda slow to react.

+### Lighting LEDs remotely

+Two example scripts are provided, one to turn the LCD backlight and the message indicator LED on `audiocodes_lights_on.sh` and one to turn them off `audiocodes_lights_off.sh`.
+Both require `telnet` and `expect`.
+Please change the IP address and admin password in the scripts accordingly and make sure `Telnet` is enabled in your phones Web Administration, `Management -> Remote Management`.
+Many LEDs of the audiocodes phones can be controlled using the `led_ctrl` command of the phone, however, the message indicator LED cannot be directly addressed.
+Turning this LED on/off only works by turning all LEDs on/off.
+Thats why the 'lights on' script turns all LEDs on and then turns the others off again.